Thinkwise/docs/docs/sf/overview.md

 title: Project overview
 ---

-The *Project overview* screen shows a list of all projects in the Software Factory development environment and allows you to update the project settings and create new projects.
+The *Project overview* screen shows a list of all projects in the Software Factory development environment and allows you create new projects and project versions.
 The *Project versions* tab page lists all versions of the selected project and allows you to modify the generic settings for these versions.
 The *Branches* tab page shows all branches of the selected project.

 ## Create a new project